- Computers & Software»

 - Computer How-Tos & Tutorials

-How To Troubleshoot Display Related Faults in Your Laptop
+Troubleshoot Display Related Faults in Your Laptop

 Also depending on the model and brand of laptop, you can also use the light codes usually next to the power-on light to read into the status of the laptop.
-For example, activity or inactivity on the disk drive light should indicate successful or failure in boot up.
+For example, activity or inactivity on the disk drive light should indicate success or failure in boot up.

-1: A Blank Screen
+1. A Blank/Black Screen

-A totally blank screen following power up of the laptop is symptomatic of:
+A totally blank screen following power-up of the laptop is symptomatic of:

 - Faulty memory module/S (RAM)

 - Loose fiber connection either on the laptop screen or motherboard

 In the case of no display, start by connecting your laptop to an external monitor via the VGA or other display port.
 If all is fine, There should be display on the external monitor.
 Try restarting the laptop with the signal cable attached, if the external monitor does not identify the laptop immediately.

 If there is no display on the external monitor even when you restart the laptop, proceed and check the memory modules just to be sure they are fine.
 You can do this by opening the rear of your laptop and reseating the RAM sticks or swapping them to see if there is a positive response.
 Some laptop brands have additional RAM slots located below the keyboard.
 You may need to dig around to locate all RAM modules and slots.